nicksheerin/nick_sheerin/_pages/about.md

   - /about.html
 ---

 I currently work as a consultant for GameChanger Analytics, where I am working in the role of an **Algorithm Development Engineer**.
-My primary interests are in the field of mechatronics, wearable robotics, biomechanics,machine learning, and data science.
+My primary interests are in the field of mechatronics, wearable robotics, biomechanics, machine learning, and data science.
 I am curious and love to learn about new topics and technology.

 I received my **Ph.D. in Mechanical Engineering (Specialization: Mechatronics & Control)** from Georgia Institute of Technology, as a member in the [Exoskeleton and Prosthetic Intelligent Controls (EPIC) Lab](https://www.epic.gatech.edu/).
 My doctoral studies focused on developing intelligent controllers for powered robotic prostheses and exoskeletons for individuals with gait impairments.
 I utilized embedded sensor & microprocessor technology paired with machine learning and sensor fusion to improve robustness and intelligence of these devices in real time.